Victoria’s colonial architecture, stunning scenery, and bohemian ambiance make it one of Canada’s hottest tourist destinations.

 The ferry ride from Tsawassen to Swartz Bay takes about an hour and forty minutes.

-How much is the ferry ride from Vancouver to Vancouver Island?
+How much is the ferry from Vancouver to Victoria?